 He has games where he looks absolutely brilliant and others where we sit back and just scream at the TV for three hours.
 There is no in-between with Mitch.

-He either looks like Patrick Mahomes one play and then on the very next he goes and does his best Black Bortles impersonation.
+He either looks like Patrick Mahomes one play and then on the very next he does his best Rex Grossman impersonation.
 It is extremely frustrating and is a perfect example of how up and down the 2019 season was.

 Where do we go from here?